learn-academy-2022-echo/wildlife-tracker-addisdave/README.md

 Done

-In WILDANIMAL-API app, make all the required CRUD actions in the animals_controller.rb file After this you should
-Can see the data response of all the animals in Postman app.
+$In WILDANIMAL-API app, make all the required CRUD actions in the animals_controller.rb file After this you should see the data response of all the animals in Postman app.
 Make sure you run the server rails s in terminal.

-IN Postman app
+$IN Postman app

-GET url: localhost/3000/animals
+$GET url: localhost/3000/animals
-select JSON from the Body field to see the output in in array of objects.
+select JSON from the Body field to see the output in an array of objects.
 Done

-Can create a new animal in the database
+$Can create a new animal in the database

-In Postman app
+$In Postman app

-SELECT HTTML VERP POST FROM DROP DOWN MENU.
+$SELECT HTTML VERB "POST" FROM DROP-DOWN LIST.
 URL localhost:3000/animals
-Select Body
+Select "Body"
-Select raw
+Select "raw"
-Select JSON
+Select "JSON"

 {"common_name": "Zebra",
  "scientific_binomial": "Equus zebra"
 }

-Should see an output return of with Status: 200 Ok with a standand response for successful HTTP Rrequest.
-If we had not rendered joson: animal, we would have had a stautus code with a 204 No Content eventhough it was still pushed in because nothing to show.
+Should see an output return of with Status: 200 Ok with a standand response for successful HTTP request.
+If we had not rendered joson: animal, we would have had a stautus code with a 204 No Content, eventhough it was still pushed in i.e because nothing to show.

 {
     "id": 4,